wslh-bio/dryad/README.md

 ## Credits

-wslh-bio/dryad was originally written by Dr. [Kelsey Florek](https://github.com/k-florek).
+Dryad was originally written by Dr. [Kelsey Florek](https://github.com/k-florek).
 It has since been worked on by Dr. [Abigail Shockey](https://github.com/AbigailShockey) and [Eva Gunawan](https://github.com/evagunawan).

 We thank the following people for their extensive assistance in the development of this pipeline:
 [CJ Jossart](https://github.com/cjjossart), [Dustin Lyfoung](https://github.com/dtlyfoung), [Thomas Blader](https://github.com/z-tb).